Top 7 Lake Erie USGS Stream Gauge Graphs

 Vermilion Ohio Stream Gauge

-The vermilion river usually takes longer to clear that the other rivers in Ohio.
-It has a lot of mud and sand banks that add to turbidity of the water.
-After a hard rain it can take up to one week for the river to become fishable.
+The Vermilion River usually takes longer to clear than other rivers in Ohio.
+It has a lot of mud and sand banks that make the water heavily stained.
+After a hard rain, it can take up to one week for the river to become fishable if there is no more rain in the forecast.
+Remember, this river has sandy banks which makes the river change every year.
+For the best steelhead fishing results, visit the river in the fall to see it in low water conditions.
+This will give you a leg up during the steelhead run.

 Vermilion River